GraphQL-Portal/graphql-portal/README.md

 ## Mail
 * mail:from – The email address of the sender.
 All email addresses can be plain ‘sender@server.com’.
 * mail:driver – The driver property defines the default driver to use for sending emails.
-Should be equal to `smtp` or `sendgrd`.
+Should be equal to `smtp` or `sendgrid`.
 * mail:sendgrid – Sendgrid driver config options.
 * mail:smtp – Sendgrid driver config options.